drkane/geo-lookups/readme.md

 - `UKNM` - United Kingdom name
 - `Current` - Whether the LA is currently active

+The following columns are included for compatability but are deprecated and can expected to be removed in future versions:

+- `LAD20CD` - Local Authority (2020) code
+- `LAD20NM` - Local Authority (2020) name

 ## [`utla_all_codes.csv`](utla_all_codes.csv)

 A record for each Upper Tier Local Authority.